helium/rosetta-helium/README.md

 rosetta-cli check:data --configuration-file rosetta-cli-config/mainnet/config.json
 ```
 (Please wait a few minutes for the Helium node to initialize before running this command)

+## Contributing
+It's annoying to spin up a docker container for every change that you want to make.
+So for local development, it is recommended that you run each part of the implementation separately.

+### rosetta-helium
+1. Install [golang](https://golang.org/doc/install) if you haven't yet.
+2. At the root directory, run `go run .` to start the rosetta server at port `:8080`

+### blockchain-node
+1. Checkout my version [custom version of blockchain-node](https://github.com/syuan100/blockchain-node/tree/syuan100-fee-differentiator) that accounts for [implicit burn](https://docs.helium.com/blockchain/transaction-fees/) events.
+2. `make && make release PROFILE=devib` to build a release
+3. `make start PROFILE=devib` to start blockchain-node at port `:4467`

+### helium-js
+1. Install `node`.
+I prefer [nvm](https://github.com/nvm-sh/nvm).
+1. `cd helium-constructor`
+2. `npm ci`
+3. `npm run build` or `npm run watch`
+4. `npm run start` to start the express server at port `:3000`

+*TODO: install nodemon for development*

+At this point you should be able to run the `rosetta-cli` check from above and get similiar results to the docker container.
+Remember, make sure to give `blockchain-node` a few minutes to warm up before it picks up blocks.

 ## Implemented currencies
 - HNT